Sampson-Lee/DSCT/README.md

 ```

 ## Citation
 If you find this project is helpful, please cite our paper and star our reposity.
+Many thanks.

 ```
 @inproceedings{li2024two,